 - Best Rowing Machine for Bad Knees: Ergatta Rower

-Best Elliptical for Bad Knees: Horizon 7.0 AE Elliptical
+Best Elliptical for Bad Knees: Horizon EX-59 Elliptical

 Good for: affordable and effective elliptical training.

-- Extremely sturdy; no shaking even on carpet
+- Super sturdy; no shaking even on carpet

 Elliptical training is a go-to for people with bad knees.
 Healthcare providers often recommend elliptical training for individuals with knee problems, says Dr. Mike Masi, a doctor of physical therapy on our Garage Gym Reviews expert panel.
 “An elliptical machine allows you to break a sweat and get your heart rate up without suffering through impact on the ankles, knees, and hips,” she says.

 We love this Horizon Fitness elliptical in general, but find it especially helpful for people who struggle with achy knee joints due to its long stride length and superb stability.
-The Horizon 7.0 AE Elliptical moves smooth beyond measure—there will be no shaking, grinding, or bumping during your cardio sesh.
+The Horizon EX-59 Elliptical moves smooth beyond measure—there will be no shaking, grinding, or bumping during your cardio sesh.

-Plus, the AE 7.0 Elliptical boasts a 20-inch maximum stride length, which is longer than the industry standard.
+Plus, the EX-59 Elliptical boasts a 18-inch maximum stride length, which is on par for the industry standard.
 Of course, stride length differs from person to person, but more length means this elliptical can comfortably accommodate more exercisers.

-A step above other ellipticals on the market, the AE 7.0 also has 20 incline levels and 20 resistance levels, which means you can granularly adjust your workout to get the best sweat, even on a day when your knees feel particularly achy.
+A step above other best ellipticals on the market, the EX-59 also has 10 incline levels, which means you can granularly adjust your workout to get the best sweat, even on a day when your knees feel particularly achy.

 Best Exercise Bike for Bad Knees: NordicTrack Commercial S22i Studio Cycle